Atlanta Relocation Specialists

 How much cheaper is Atlanta than Austin?

-It varies by category and comparison point, but housing typically offers 15-25% more value in terms of space and quality per dollar.
+It varies by category and comparison point, but buying a home in Atlanta typically offers 15-25% more value in terms of space and quality per dollar.
 Property taxes are generally lower.
 Overall cost of living is moderately lower.
-The savings are meaningful but shouldn't be the only factor—lifestyle fit matters too.
+The savings are meaningful but shouldn't be the only factor—working with a knowledgeable real estate agent who understands both markets helps you evaluate the full picture during your home search.

 How does Atlanta traffic compare to Austin traffic?